-I am a software engineer with Google's Next Billion Users org.
-Earlier, I spent two wonderful years at Microsoft Research India, where I focused on information and communications technology for development (ICTD) and got to work with amazing people like Bill Thies, Shubranshu Choudhary, Muthian Sivathanu, Amit Sharma, Jacki O'Neill, Indrani Medhi-Thies, and Swami Manohar.
-I graduated from UC Berkeley, where I was supported by an an NSF Graduate Research Fellowship.
+I am working as a software engineer for Google's Next Billion Users org.
+Prior to Google I spent two wonderful years at Microsoft Research India, where I focused on information and communications technology for development (ICTD) and got to work with amazing people like Bill Thies, Shubranshu Choudhary, Muthian Sivathanu, Amit Sharma, Jacki O'Neill, Indrani Medhi-Thies, and Swami Manohar.
+I graduated from UC Berkeley, where I was supported by an NSF Graduate Research Fellowship.
 My dissertation was on testing and debugging networked systems.
 On the side, I also collaborated with folks in the TIER group.
 I was advised by Scott Shenker, Arvind Krishnamurthy, and (briefly) George Necula.
 In a previous life I studied philosophy and computer science at the beautiful University of Washington.
 I spent most of my time there working on Internet measurement and outage avoidance with Ethan Katz-Basset, Dave Choffnes, Arvind Krishnamurthy, and Tom Anderson.
 Several of my blog posts and publications have topped Hacker News, make sure to check them out!